-- Define an interface using the name of the type you want to extend (in our example Array)
+- Declare an interface using the exact name of the type you want to extend (e.g.

 interface Array<T> {